-21. UKAD is withholding the requested detail regarding substances for which TUEs have been granted (per your request at part b.) because there is a real risk that, in so doing, UKAD may inadvertently identify relevant TUE applicants and/or disclose the personal data (and special category personal data) of the relevant TUE applicants.
-UKAD withholds this data pursuant to s40 of the Act, which provides:
+23. UKAD is withholding the requested detail regarding substances for which TUEs have been granted, and whether a TUE has been granted after an AAF (per your request at part b.) because there is a real risk that, in so doing, UKAD may inadvertently identify relevant TUE applicants and/or disclose the personal data (and special category personal data) of the relevant TUE applicants.
+UKAD withholds this data pursuant to section 40 of the Act.